Shikha409/Pneumonia_CNN/README.md

-# Pneumonia Detection using CNN
+# Pneumonia Detection using RESNET.50

 ## Description
-This project utilizes Convolutional Neural Networks (CNNs) for the detection of pneumonia from chest X-ray images.
+This project utilizes RESNET.50 for the detection of pneumonia from chest X-ray images.
 The model aims to assist in the healthcare industry, particularly in the radiological department, by providing an automated tool for accurate and efficient pneumonia diagnosis.

 ## Installation
 To run this project, you need to have Python installed along with the following libraries: